Please Don't Go (Tank song)

 "Please Don't Go" is a song by American singer Tank.
 It was written and produced along with Lonny Bereal for his third studio album Sex, Love & Pain (2007).
 It was released by Blackground Records as the album's first single.
-The single sat at number one on the US Billboard Adult R&B Songs chart for more than six weeks.
+The single remained at number one on the US Billboard Adult R&B Songs chart for over six weeks.

 Music video

 On December 31, 2007, the music video for "Please Don't Go" appeared at number 94 on BET's Notarized: Top 100 Videos of 2007 countdown.

 Remix

 The official remix is called "Please Don't Go (The TGT Remix)", and features TGT bandmates Ginuwine and Tyrese Gibson, this is TGT's first single as a group.
+The other remix features rapper Yung Joc.